 Imagine discovering that you do not have control about who your superannuation will go to upon your passing, even though you have documented your wishes in a will.
-A nasty surprise and it is occuring more than you might think.
+A nasty surprise and it is occurring more than you might think.

 I regularly have couples before me who are unaware that this is a condition of the super scheme they are a member of.
 This article is to make more people aware of these scheme conditions so that plans can be put in place to work around the structure of these specific superannuation schemes and have your intentions go to plan upon your death.